Fadavvi/Yara-Repo/README.md

 # Yara-Repo
-A script to collect (the most famous) Yara rules from more than 40 free resources.
+A script to collect (the most famous) Yara rules from more than 150 free resources.

 Free alternative to: https://valhalla.nextron-systems.com/

 -------------------------------------

-**If you know a useful repository, feel free to open an issue and sending the link.**
+**If you know a helpful repository, feel free to open an issue and send the link.**

 -------------------------------------